Muneeb-ii/CS154_Naive-Bayes-Classifier/README.md

 ### `create_word_count_table`

-Create a function that takes in a list of reviews of a specfic sentiment (positive or negative) and returns a dictionary where the key is a word and the value is the number times it occurs in all the reviews of a specfic sentiment (either positive or negative).
+Create a function that takes in a list of reviews of a specfic sentiment (positive or negative) and the vocabulary of the dataset and returns a dictionary where the key is a word and the value is the number times it occurs in all the reviews of a specfic sentiment (either positive or negative).
 You should call your `preprocess_text` function from the previous project to first preprocess each review from the list and then update the dictionary.

 ```
 ... # continued from before